tatevmane/tatevmane/README.md

 ------------------------------------------

 ### About Me
-I received my MS in Data Science from the University of Virginia in May 2024, and wasted no time putting my skills to use in a clinical data analyst position as part of a global health equity initiative in Tanzania.
-Seeing the impact and power of data science and effective communication makes me eager to gain professional experience and work on creative solutions to complex problems.
+Data Science and Analytics professiona skilled in programming (R, Python, SQL) and machine learning, with a focus on data-driven insights and process optimization.
+Collaborative and adaptable, eager to apply technical expertise to deliver solutions and drive efficiency in dynamic environments.

 Let's connect! <br />
 📧 Email: tatevgomtsyan@gmail.com